tedklin/back-to-basics/algorithms/graphlib/README.md

 Graph theory is known as one of the most foundational topics in computer science.
 I can't count how many times I've been pleasantly surprised to find connections between graph theory and everyday tools / technologies.
 Indeed, everything from makefiles to git, from social networks to robot path planning, all can be modeled as graph problems.

 This is a library for fundamental graph algorithms taught in *Skiena* and *Sedgewick*.
-Compared to the published code in the aforementioned books, implementations here aim to be as flexible and intuitive as possible by taking full advantage of the C++ language and STL.
+The implementations here aim to be as flexible and intuitive as possible by taking full advantage of the C++ language and STL.

 As noted in the top-level README of this repo, this is mostly meant to be a place for me to familiarize myself with / get my hands dirty with graph theory concepts.
 There are likely other graph libraries out there with more rigorous performance optimization, testing, and documentation.